Thandai Makhana Phirni

 - Sugar of which I used normal sugar but you can replace it with coconut sugar, brown sugar, jaggery powder, honey, maple syrup of even stevia.

 - Thandai powder, which can be replaced by cinnamon, cardamon or saffron alone.
 Can also replace with flavoring like vanilla or spice mixtures like pumpkin pie spice or apple pie spice.
+Find the recipe for homemade thandai powder here.

 - Topping can your choice.
 Here I’ve used dried fruit and nuts.
 You can use fresh fruits.